-Thus after many changes the Black Forest presents itself as a collection of regions which are not distinctly separated from each other.
-In order to inform about this region it makes things easier to divide the Black Forest up into three areas, the northern part, the middle and the southern part.
+Thus after many changes the Black Forest presents itself as a collection of regions that are not distinctly separated from each other.
+In order to inform about this region, it makes things easier to divide the Black Forest up into three areas, the northern part, the middle and the southern part.

 By car or comfortably by bus:

 Autobahn Stuttgart-Singen - exit Freiburg, take B 31 to exit Feldberg and take B 317 / B 500 to Feldberg

 Autobahn Frankfurt-Basel, exit Freiburg-Mitte, take B 31 in the direction of Donaueschingen, exit Waldshut/Feldberg and take B 317 / B 500 to Feldberg